anthonylabarga/abbsolve/README.md

 # abbsolve

-`abbsolve` is an abbreviation, iniitalism, and acronym resolver and inverter.
+`abbsolve` is an abbreviation, initialism, and acronym resolver and inverter.

 This package is designed to construct jargon dictionaries, especially